 - While vegetables are getting a head start on their roasting, make your meatloaf mixture.
 Heat a small skillet with about 1Tb olive oil and sauté the diced onion and garlic with a pinch of salt, pepper, and crushed red pepper flakes.
 Once soft and starting to brown, deglaze the pan with 1 teaspoon soy sauce.
 Once the liquid evaporates, which will happen quickly, remove pan from heat to cool.

 - While meatloaf is cooking, make the caramelized onions.
 Slice the 2 sweet onions.
 In a large skillet over a medium-high flame, heat about 1TB olive oil and place onions in the pan with 2 big pinches of salt, about a teaspoon.
 Cook for 20-25 minutes, stirring occasionally, until they become dark caramel in color.
-If they start to blacken, lower the heat to medium, and continue to cook, stirring more frequently, but don't be afraid of some parts blackening– when they're done cooking, they will not taste burnt.
+If they start to blacken, lower the heat to medium, and continue to cook, stirring more frequently.

-- If your grocery store doesn't sell this combination, you can make it yourself by purchasing .5 lb packages of each, or simply choosing one or two.
+- If your grocery store doesn't sell this combination, you can make it yourself by purchasing individual packages of each to make 2 pounds.
 Ground chicken would also work.

 - You can make your own breadcrumbs by toasting a couple slices of bread and crumbling them with your fingers

-- Use honey if you don't have syrup
+- Use honey if you don't have maple syrup

 - Vidalia is a brand of sweet onions, but you can also use yellow onions.
 They just won't be as sweet.